Change Collective - Practical Info

 What to expect

-This course is not your average 9 to 5 training.
+This programme is not your average 9 to 5 training or strategy retreat.
 It’s an immersive journey that weaves together the personal and the professional, the inner and the outer.
 You’ll be invited into practices that deepen your own connection with nature, community and your experience of being alive at this time, as well as those relating to the central inquiry “what is mine to do?”

 We work experientially.
-That means most of your learning will happen through doing: engaging in practices and reflecting on them.
-There are no PowerPoints, and we won’t be sitting in rows with a teacher at the front.
+This means that most of your learning will happen through doing: engaging in practices and reflecting on them.
+There are no PowerPoints, and we won’t be sitting in rows with an expert at the front.

 Some of what you’ll experience may feel playful, some may be deeply reflective, and some might touch into places that are transformative.
 Everyone’s journey will be different, and everything we offer is an invitation, not an expectation.
 You are always free to choose your level of participation.
 Our aim is to support each person to find their stretch zone; the place where learning is alive but not overwhelming.